 Can we temporarily suspend or lay off employees on zero or reduced pay?

-Without a clear contractual right to suspend or layoff or reduce pay in these circumstances, there is no clear process to the employer.
-Imposing suspension without agreement may give rise to claims against the employer, so consent of individual employees to suspend would be required.
+Without a clear contractual right to suspend or layoff or reduce pay in these circumstances, there is no clear process for the employer.
+Imposing suspension without agreement may give rise to claims against the employer, so the consent of individual employees to suspend would be required.

-One of the most effective ways of achieving cost-cuts may be to ask staff to volunteer to be laid off for a period for no pay (unpaid leave) or agree to work reduced hours for reduced pay.
+One of the most effective ways of achieving cost cuts may be to ask staff to volunteer to be laid off for a period of no pay (unpaid leave) or agree to work reduced hours for reduced pay.
 Where it is apparent that the only alternative is deeper cuts at a later stage, many employees may be prepared to assist.